Board Member Description and Criteria

 - Respectful of others

-- Conflict resolution skills, including facilitating diplomatic solutions
+- Conflict resolution, including facilitating diplomatic solutions